luweihao/luweihao.github.io/_pages/about.md

 # About me
 ------
-I am a Ph.D. graduate from the Department of Statistics and Data Science, Tsinghua University.
-I was extremely fortunate to be advised by Associate Professor [Qian Lin](https://sites.google.com/site/qianlincd/).
+I am a Research Fellow at the National University of Singapore, working with Professor [Yingcun Xia](https://blog.nus.edu.sg/homepage/research/).
+I received my Ph.D. from the Department of Statistics and Data Science, Tsinghua University, where I was extremely fortunate to be advised by Associate Professor [Qian Lin](https://sites.google.com/site/qianlincd/).
 Before that, I completed my undergraduate studies at the School of Mathematics and Statistics, Wuhan University.

 My research interests include large-dimensional spectral algorithms, minimax rates of nonparametric regression problems, and sufficient dimension reduction.